 Hill was sentenced to die for the 1990 beating death of fellow inmate Joseph Handspike.
-Hill used a board studded with nails and bludgeoned Handspike while he slept, authorities said.
+Hill bludgeoned Handspike with a nail-studded board while his victim slept, authorities said.
 At the time, Hill was already serving a life sentence for the 1986 slaying of his girlfriend, Myra Wright, who was shot 11 times.

-Georgia passed a law in 1988 prohibiting the execution of mentally disabled death row inmates, and the U.S. Supreme Court ruled in 2002 that the execution of mentally disabled offenders was unconstitutional.
-But Georgia also has the strictest-in-the-nation standard for death-row inmates seeking to avoid execution, requiring them to prove their mental disability beyond a reasonable doubt.
-The state of Georgia has long argued that Hill's lawyers have failed to do that.
+Georgia has the strictest-in-the-nation standard for death-row inmates seeking to avoid execution, requiring them to prove their mental disability beyond a reasonable doubt.
+The state has said repeatedly that Hill's lawyers have failed to meet that standard and has dismissed the doctors' new testimony, saying it isn't credible.